edgeimpulse/expert-projects/readme/featured-machine-learning-projects/surgery-inventory-synthetic-data.md

 `num_frames` defines how many renders we want. `rt_subframes` lets the render pipeline proceed a number of frames before capturing the result and passing it on to be written to disk.
 Setting this high will let advanced ray tracing effects such as reflections have time to propagate between surfaces, though at the cost of higher render time.
 Each randomization sub-routine will be called, with optional parameters.

-To write each image and sematic information to disk we use a provided API.
+To write each image and semantic information to disk we use a provided API.
 We could customize the writer but as of Replicator 1.9.8 on Windows this resulted in errors.
 We will use "BasicWriter" and rather make a separate script to produce a label format compatible with EI.

 ```
 python